-Approval Class Description Potential Features (see Table 7 below for detail) SCR An encrypting card reader that is intended for use with a non- secure device, such as a mobile phone or other device, may be further defined as an OEM product type to be integrated into a POI terminal.
+Approval Class Description Potential Features (see Table 7 below for detail) SCR An encrypting card reader that either: Is intended for use with a non-secure device, such as a mobile phone or other device; or May be defined as an OEM product type to be integrated into a POI terminal or ATM.
 OEM product types may contain a payment application and be capable of stand-alone usage, or can be a slave device to process account data securely (SRED) and if applicable, perform offline PIN verification and require connection to a secure module, terminal, or PIN pad.
-A Secure Card Reader can be A Hybrid Card Reader A Chip-card-only Reader A Contactless-only Reader A Contactless-only Reader CRS must meet as applicable the ICCR and/or MSR requirements designated in Appendix B of the PCI PTS POI Security Requirements and the Secure Reading and Exchange of Data Module.
+A Secure Card Reader can be A hybrid card reader A chip-card-only reader A contactless-only reader A contactless-only reader SCRs must meet as applicable the ICCR and/or MSR requirements designated in Appendix B of the PCI PTS POI Security Requirements and the Secure Reading and Exchange of Data Module.
 If the device is capable of communicating over an IP network or uses a public domain protocol (such as but not limited to Wi-Fi or Bluetooth), then requirements specified in the Open Protocols Module must also be met.
 Other requirements, such as B1, Self-tests, and B9, Random Numbers, may apply depending on device functionality.
 If a SCR processes PINs-i.e., it supports offline PIN authentication via an ICCR component or it formats and encrypts a PIN block to send online directly to the host-it must be validated in conjunction with a specific PIN entry device (e.g., PED or EPP) to validate the security of the interaction, including the establishment of the keying relationship.
 The PIN entry device must either be previously approved or obtain approval concurrent with the SCR in the same or a concurrent, separate laboratory evaluation.
 PIN Support ICCR MSR CTLS SRED OP